gilburns/Installomator-wiki/MDM:-Jamf-Pro.md

 You would create one policy per software title, and maybe you would use different policies for self service (as these often should have `NOTIFY=all`.

 Keep in mind if you setup helper text like naming parameter 5 "DEBUG" and parameter 6 "NOTIFY" then you must fill out parameters sequentially.
 For example, you can leave parameter 7 blank when not used, but you must fill out parameter 5 so that all filled out parameters are passed to Installomator.

+We have a README and several example scripts in the [Installomator repo's MDM folder](https://github.com/Installomator/Installomator/tree/main/MDM) which can be used with Jamf.
+Additionally, we have Jamf example scripts in the Jamf subfolder.